90 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on using a mobile app for peer recovery support.

-What makes the Marigold Mobile Peer Support Intervention treatment unique for opioid use disorder?
+What evidence suggests that the Marigold Mobile Peer Support Intervention is effective for opioid use disorder?

 This trial is for adults over 18 who were prescribed medication for opioid use disorder while in jail or prison, released within the last two years, and are self-reportedly recovering from OUD.
 They must understand English and be able to consent.
 If currently incarcerated, they should expect to be discharged within 3 months.